onja-org/w2_bootstrap_layouts_and_components/README.md

 - Try customizing Bootstrap with your own CSS
 - Build your own projects using Bootstrap

-**Congratulations on completing the Bootstrap lab!** 🎉
+**Congratulations on completing the Bootstrap Layouts and Components lab!** 🎉

-You've not only learned how to use Bootstrap components, but you've also developed the pattern recognition skills that will help you learn any CSS framework quickly and efficiently.